 Safe and Understood: Intervening with families to promote healthy child outcomes and prevent abuse recurrence for young child victims of domestic violence exposure

 This Research Briefing was presented and recorded on October 26, 2020

 The main objective of the Safe and Understood project was to improve outcomes for young children (ages 0-4) at-risk because of domestic violence exposure, by enhancing the reach of two existing programs—Mothers in Mind and Caring Dads.
 The Mothers in Mind program focused on the parenting needs of mothers who have experienced family violence, childhood abuse, neglect, and sexual assault, while Caring Dads focused on the parenting needs of fathers who have abused, neglected, or exposed their children to domestic.
 Both programs helped parents build their stress management skills, enhance their self-esteem, prevent future maltreatment, and support the social, emotional and developmental health of their children.
 This presentation will focus on how these programs were adapted, implemented, and evaluated at select sites in Alberta, Ontario, and Quebec.

-- Have a better understanding of both programs and their applicability in different contexts (i.e., French speaking community, rural communities, and Indigenous child welfare community).
+- Had a better understanding of both programs and their applicability in different contexts (i.e., French speaking community, rural communities, and Indigenous child welfare community).

-- Learn how to use collaborative models to develop, enhance, and expand integration across community services for families experiencing domestic violence.
+- Learned how to use collaborative models to develop, enhance, and expand integration across community services for families experiencing domestic violence.

-- Learn about the program outcomes (i.e., service provider-, mother-, father-, child- focused).
+- Learned about the program outcomes (i.e., service provider-, mother-, father-, child- focused).

 Dr. Angelique Jenney